Efficient calculation of magnetic fields from ferromagnetic materials near strong electromagnets, and application to stellarator coil optimization: Verification with the finite element method

 The total field including the steel is computed using both the approximate model and COMSOL.
 The field on the plasma boundary is displayed in figure \ref{fig:comsol}.
 The four panels in the top-left show the field from only the coils, $\mathbf{B}^{coils}$, and the total field $\mathbf{B}^{total}=\mathbf{B}^{coils} + \mathbf{B}^{ferr}$, for both the model and COMSOL.
 Note that the color scale for these four panels is identical.
 These four panels are visually indistinguishable, showing both that the effect of the steel is small, and that there is good agreement between the two methods.
-The remaining four panels show differences between these fields on a much finer color scale so they can be seen, using the same color scale for the four panels.
+The remaining four panels show differences between these fields on much finer color scales so they can be seen.
+The right pair of panels share a common color scale, and the bottom pair of panels share a different common color scale.
 The bottom row shows the difference between our model and COMSOL both for the coil field alone and for the total field.
 The differences in coil field alone (bottom left) are due only to discretization error since the underlying equations are identical in the absence of steel.
 The differences in total field (bottom center) arise due to both discretization error and the different underlying equations.
-However the discrepancy in the bottom center panel is not significantly larger than the bottom left panel, indicating that the physics differences are not larger than discretization error.
+However the discrepancy in the bottom center panel is not much larger than the bottom left panel, indicating that the physics differences are comparable to discretization error.
 The right two panels show $|\mathbf{B}^{ferr}|$ computed by the two approaches, showing close similarity.
 The maximum $|\mathbf{B}^{ferr}|$ occurs under the vertical edges of the ports.

 To evaluate the magnetic field for figure \ref{fig:comsol}, COMSOL took 409 seconds on a 2023 M2 Macbook Pro.
 For comparison, generating the data for figure \ref{fig:comsol} with the reduced model took only 0.33 seconds on the same computer, giving a factor of $>1000\times$ speed-up.